INFO SONXPLUS: What exactly is high fidelity?

 It is well known that the art of music is made up of sounds that are highly nuanced from one another.
 It is therefore important to be able to capture these nuances as accurately as possible, but how?

 When a device or loudspeaker reproduces music, the challenge is to reproduce the various aspects of that music as it is.
-Without these fine details, the emotion of the artist will simply not reach the listener...
+Without these fine details, the artist's emotion simply won't reach the listener...

 Firstly, what does the music consist of?

-It sets the tone for every orchestrated movement, it can be dull and low or high and sparkling and the whole range in between.
+It sets the tone for every orchestrated movement, and can be muted and low or high and sparkling, as well as the entire range between its two extremes.

-Fundamental and harmonic frequencies define notes, while sounds have two components that allow us to distinguish them: the fundamental and the harmonic.
+Notes are defined by their fundamental and harmonic frequencies, while sounds sounds have two components that enable us to distinguish them: the fundamental and the harmonic.

-The fundamental is the frequency at which the note vibrates, which gives the tone that determines the position on the scale.
-The overtone is the component that is incidental to the note and gives it the distinctive timbre of the instrument.
-For example, when a musician plucks a bass guitar string, the drier sound that accompanies the note is made of overtones.
-Without overtones, instruments would all sound the same and human voices would all sound the same...
+The fundamental is the frequency at which the note vibrates, giving the tonality that determines its position on the scale from low to high.
+The harmonic is the accessory component of the note that gives it the distinctive timbre of the instrument.
+For example, when a musician plucks his bass guitar string, the drier sound that accompanies the note is made up of harmonics.
+Without harmonics, instruments would all sound the same, and human voices would all sound the same...

 Guitars of all kinds, various sounds.

-In the jargon of electronics we speak of this or that "per channel", we are in fact talking about the left and right channels for music listening.
+In the jargon of electronics, we hear about this or that "per channel".
+In fact, it's the left and right channels for listening to music.

-Stereophonic sound, more commonly known as stereo, is a method of reproduction that allows for spatial effect.
-The differentiation between the sounds perceived on each side of the listener's head allows the listener to appreciate the source and depth of field.
+Stereophonic sound, more commonly known as stereo, is a method of reproduction that creates a spatial effect.
+By differentiating between the sounds perceived on either side of the listener's head, it is possible to appreciate their origin and depth of field.
+To achieve this, the listener must be at the apex of an equilateral triangle formed by the listener and two loudspeakers placed at equal distances.

 A sound effect that aims to reconstitute the spatial distribution of the original sources.

-Under ideal conditions, the listener hears sounds as if they were in nature or as if they were in front of the orchestra at a concert.
-The accuracy of the sound rendering has a great influence here, as it is what makes it possible to discern what is coming from the left or the right and from the front to the back.
+Under ideal conditions, the listener hears sounds as if in nature, or as if facing the orchestra at a concert.
+Accuracy of sound rendering is crucial, as it enables sounds to be distinguished from left to right and front to back.
+Higher-pitched sounds, rather than lower ones, require extreme finesse, as they contribute greatly to our ability to perceive spatial effects.

-To put it plainly, depending on taste, some people prefer to pay attention to the bass in order to physically feel its effects, while others prefer the mid-range frequencies that comprise the human voice, as well as the majority of the instruments' middle tones.
-For others, it will be to hear with distinction the high tones of the smallest instrument harmonics as well as the twinkling of cymbals and other fine percussion.
+To put it plainly, depending on taste, some people prefer to pay attention to the bass to physically feel its effects, while others prefer the mid-range frequencies that comprise the human voice, as well as the majority of instruments' mid-range tones.
+For others, it will be to hear with distinction high-pitched sounds and the slightest instrumental harmonics, as well as the sparkle of cymbals and other fine percussion.
+The audiophile, on the other hand, will prefer accurate sound, but above all perfect, well-defined spatialization.

-More and more good devices and loudspeakers maintain the integrity of the reproduced material without difficulty, making any correction of low, medium or high timbre unnecessary.
+More and more good amplifiers and loudspeakers maintain the integrity of the reproduced parts without difficulty, making any correction of low, medium or high timbre unnecessary.

 Now that we know what constitutes music, we need to monitor the performance of our reproduction equipment.
 We will monitor :